qrqiuren/site-myhdl-dev/tasks/guidelines.md

 When developing code, make sure you understand the development policy described in the Developer's [/guide].
 Take into account that the most difficult part of a task may be writing the unit test, not necessarily the feature implementation.
-It is unlikely that changesets without unit tests will be accepted.
+Changesets without unit tests will be accepted.